Reputation, Learning and Project Choice in Frictional Economies: Optimum as the Fixed-Point

-\end{corollary} We say that the economy is in the \textit{low cost regime} if the above inequality holds, and otherwise is in the \textit{high cost regime}.
-In particular, it says at $\pi=1$ --- where the learning channel is absent --- selecting an $a$-project is optimal if its payoff exceeds the opportunity cost, that is induced by waiting for a superior $b$-project.

-One important analogy of this derivation with labor markets is that increasing the search frictions, e.g., by reducing $\kappa$ here, lowers the opportunity cost of hiring low skilled individuals, and thus increases their chances of selection by reputation seeking employers. \begin{remark} It is noteworthy to mention that $w(1)$ itself is an endogenous object, that takes different forms depending on the cost regime.
-Its values in the high and low cost regimes are respectively expressed in equations \eqref{eq: high_cost_w} and \eqref{eq: low_cost_w} of the appendix in the proof of Corollary~\ref{cor: pi=1}.
-To prevent additional notation, in the following, I use $w(1)$ to refer to both of these expressions, as the cost regime is clear from the context. \end{remark}
+\end{corollary} The proof follows from the previous corollary and equation~\eqref{eq: Bellman_at_1}.
+We say that the economy is in the \textit{low cost regime} if the above inequality holds, and otherwise is in the \textit{high cost regime}.
+In particular, it claims that at $\pi=1$ --- where the learning channel is absent --- selecting an $a$-project is optimal if its payoff exceeds the opportunity cost, that is induced by waiting for a superior $b$-project. \begin{remark} It is noteworthy to mention that $w(1)$ itself is an endogenous object, that takes different forms depending on the cost regime.
+Its values in the high and low cost regimes are respectively expressed in equations~\eqref{eq: high_cost_w} and~\eqref{eq: low_cost_w} of the appendix --- in the proof of Corollary~\ref{cor: pi=1}.
+To avoid introducing extra notation, I will henceforth use $w(1)$ to refer to both of these expressions, considering that the cost regime is clear from the context. \end{remark}

 Turning to the second group of necessary conditions, the dynamics of the reputation process can be compactly represented by

 where $\iota$ is the success indicator process, that is $\iota_t :=1_{\{t \geq \sigma\}}$.
 The infinitesimal generator associated with this stochastic process is $\mathcal{L}_q: C^1[0,1]\to C[0,1]$, where for a generic $u \in C^1[0,1]$:\footnote{Space of continuously differentiable functions on $(0,1)$ with continuous extension to the boundary $\{0,1\}$.}